Specifying Run Settings

 The run settings display the path to the executable file on the development host and on the device.

-For more information on the deployment steps, see Deploying Applications to Embedded Linux Devices.
+For more information on the deployment steps, see Deploying to Boot2Qt.

-If you use CMake or the generic project type in Qt Creator, or want to run a custom desktop executable, create a Custom Executable run configuration for your project.
+If you use CMake, Meson or the generic project type in Qt Creator, or want to run a custom desktop executable, create a Custom Executable run configuration for your project.
 For example, when working on a library, you can run a test application that links against the library.

 You can specify run settings for kits with Desktop device type:

-- In the Arguments field, you can specify command line arguments to be passed to the executable.
+- In the Command line arguments field, specify arguments to be passed to the executable.

 - In the Main QML file, select the file that Qt QML Viewer will be started with.